I'm Honey!

 You may think that you are alone in your “loneliness,” but there are many out there who feel as you do.

 The topic of loneliness has come up more in more both in my Facebook group and even in my conversation with friends.
 It’s a real problem; please know that you are not alone if you feel you are experiencing it.
+It’s important to recognize in this moment if you feel lonely, and to take steps now to address it.
 I’d like to share with you some of what I’ve learned with my research, and then later, I’ll give you some tips for finding a sisterhood that suits you.

 Although it may seem like a personal struggle, loneliness is more than just a fleeting emotion.
 In fact, it has quietly grown into a significant public health crisis that warrants our attention and compassion and action.